kamilkp/react-native-file-transfer/README.md

 var obj = {
     uri, // either an 'assets-library' url (for files from photo library) or an image dataURL uploadUrl,
-    fileName,
+    HTTPMethod, // (default="POST") type of HTTP request to use when sending (either "POST" or "PUT") fileName,
     fileKey, // (default="file") the name of the field in the POST form data under which to store the file mimeType,